Le Gramme: the sense of detail in a silver bracelet

 The precious ruler

-If I tell you "timeless accessory, with an immediately understandable elementary form, which we take pleasure in handling and looking at" , what do you think of?
-A knife ?
-Spoon ?
-Pen ?
-A toothbrush ?
+If I say to you "timeless accessory, with an immediately understandable elementary form, which one takes pleasure in handling and looking at" , what do you think of?
+A knife?
+A spoon?
+A pen?
+A toothbrush?
 No, none of that!

 I don't know who still needs to draw straight lines today, but the object is damn (and unnecessarily?) classy.
 Photo credit: Victoire Le Tarnec

-If I have difficulty understanding who the object is aimed at, apart from a great architect/designer who is obsessed with the beauty of his material, I must admit that it is splendid, thanks to its surface at the same time brushed and polished.
+Although I have difficulty understanding who the object is aimed at, other than a great architect/designer obsessed with the beauty of his material, it must be acknowledged that it is splendid, thanks to its surface which is both brushed and polished.

 The classiest ruler of your life, with a beautiful harmony between brushed and polished!
 Photo credit: Victoire Le Tarnec

-It's just that it's aimed at the most obsessive lovers of beautiful objects, who only want the very exclusive on their desk.
+It's just that it's aimed at the most obsessive lovers of beautiful objects, who only want the very exclusive to sit on their desk.

-They have pushed luxury to offer it in three thicknesses: the 43 grams, the 83 grams and the imposing 209 grams which is quite impressive. .
-Not to mention the potential for passing on such an object to your children!
+They pushed luxury to offer it in three thicknesses: 43 grams, 83 grams and the imposing 209 grams which really packs a punch. .
+Not to mention the potential of passing such an object on to your children!

-After the rule, they looked at the key ring...
+After the ruler, they looked at the key ring...

 A silver key ring

-Yes yes, a silver key ring which, at first glance, consists of an ordinary metal plate.
+Yes, yes, a silver key ring that, at first glance, consists of an ordinary metal plate.

 But here too, the devil is in the details.
-I was fascinated to see how far you can push this obsessive side on a ring and a rectangular shape.
+I was fascinated to see how far one can push this obsessive side on a ring and a rectangular shape.

 The ring appears simple at first glance except that, thanks to a system as simple as it is ingenious, the keys are very easy to place or remove.

-You just need to exert pressure to “open” it and place your keys there.
+Just apply pressure to "open" it and put your keys in.
 For reasons of robustness, it is made of 10 micron silver-plated steel.

 The 41g, which is perhaps the most elegant key ring you will come across this year!
 Photo credit: Victoire Le Tarnec